Soldy/cpp_simple_ini/README.md

    1. On a server have multiple options like: libconfini, iniparser, inih, inipp

-But a good choice for arduino.
+A good choice for Arduino.